-by John A. Vardallas CAE, CUDE
+by John A. Vardallas, CAE, CUDE

 With all the recent events unfolding in the American business and political sector, perhaps the most concerning isn’t so much the competency of leadership, but rather its ethics.
-The economic inequality in America is being blamed by the greed of corporate leadership!
+The economic inequality in America is being blamed on the greed of corporate leadership!

-What makes leadership has always sparked interesting discussion.
+What makes a leaders has always sparked interesting discussion.
 Are leaders born with innate qualities or can effective leadership be taught and learned?
 This is a very important business issue since recent American employee surveys indicate that half of workers are unhappy because of “not being valued” due to weak organizational leadership.

 Are you as good a leader as you think you are?
 If so, how would your people rate you on some of the following traits or characteristics of effective CEOs.
 Are you perceived as great or just good?